 Set Right What Once Went Wrong: Noah believes that Melissa has deluded herself into thinking she can make everything right again by winning Justin back.

-Ambiguously Gay: There are some only slightly ambiguous hints that George has a crush on Justin, but this isn't confirmed and could be a Red Herring, and all of the signs (except perhaps for one) could realistically be due to other reasons.
+There are some only slightly ambiguous hints that George has a crush on Justin, but this isn't confirmed and could be a Red Herring.
+All of the signs (except perhaps for one) could realistically be due to other reasons.

 Author Avatar: He parrots what Dan says a lot in the commentary and interrupted a Q&A in comic to act as his mouth piece.
 However, he's not solely existent for that.
 Dan's actual Author Avatar has shown up less since he was created, though.